 Ben C. Armstrong - Division 7 Councillor

 If you are looking at this page you have found me—I am the Councillor for Division Seven and Deputy Reeve of Wheatland County.
 Welcome!

 I am happily married to my wonderful wife and partner, Terry.
 We have two grown boys, two wonderful and loving daughters-in-law, and five special grandchildren (two boys and three girls).

-As of October 2013, I am in my 22th year as Councillor.
+As of October 2016, I am in my 25th year as Councillor.
 After serving eight years as Reeve, I stepped down and was nominated to the position of Deputy Reeve.
 I was honoured to represent the rate payers of Wheatland County as their Reeve and am proud to be working with six capable Councillors (5 of them new this October 16) and an excellent Chief Administrative Officer, Alan Parkin.
 When I came on Council I was the youngest Councillor to take the position and now am also the longest sitting Councillor, hence all the grey hair.

 Division Seven is the largest of the divisions, with a land base of just under seventeen townships and approximately one thousand residents.
 Division Seven is a very productive, mixed-grain and cattle area, a large gas and oil industry, and with a very large wind farm in the northeast corner which consists of 55 turbines, which went on line in 2011.